skchanah/StackOverflowTagger/README.md

 # StackOverflowTagger

 ## Introduction:
 This is a toy model using BERT-base to predict tags for a StackOverflow question.
-Ideally ModernBert is a better option for the task but due to local setup constraints, BERT-base
+Ideally ModernBert is a better option for the task but due to local setup constraints, BERT-base is used.

 ## Why BERT over n-shot GPT for this task:
 - High Task Specificity: The classification heads are finetuned over specific labels, reducing risk of hallucination